inform-us/requirements_specifications/informus/rules/Airway Plan.md

 If 'airway plan not completed'; design = red filled bed

 If bed is empty; design = white filled bed with dark grey outline

+*(Would having an amber category for patients that have had an airway plan completed this admission but not currently valid or is this complicationg things?)*

 ---
 ## SPC CHART